-Accepted entries include loglines, synopses, video pitches, and series "bibles" for TV entries.
-Completed screenplays and pilots are not reviewed, nor are entrants required to have a finished script.
+Accepted entries include loglines, synopses, and video pitches.
+Completed screenplays are not reviewed, nor are entrants required to have a screenplay.
 You only need one spectacular idea.
 Any genre and budget range, studio-level or indie, including true stories.

-Since 2000, Script Pipeline has established relationships with hundreds of production companies, managers, and agents, resulting in $6 million in specs sold from previously undiscovered writers.
+Since 1999, Script Pipeline has established relationships with hundreds of production companies, managers, and agents, resulting in $7 million in specs sold from previously undiscovered writers.
 The Great Movie and TV Show Idea Competitions aim to continue this successful process by working one-on-one with burgeoning writers to fine-tune their writing skills and push worthwhile stories into production.

-- Development sessions with Script Pipeline executives to get your concept ready for circulation
+- Extensive development sessions with Script Pipeline to get your concept ready for circulation

-- Assistance in completing a screenplay or TV pilot script (depending on the writer’s experience level)
+- Assistance in completing a screenplay or TV pilot (optional)

-- Exposure to producers and other companies for potential development
+- Long-term exposure to producers and other companies for potential development

 - Review of additional pitches and material